basiccube/S2MapBuildTool/README.md

 # S2MapBuildTool

- Small tool for compiling Source 2 maps
+A small tool that lets you compile a Source 2 map.